rabyjaycie14/lotteryCPUScheduler/README.md

 <i>All verbiage in this document (unless otherwise stated) was provided by Professor Guo at University of Michigan-Dearborn.</i>

 # Description
-In this project, you'll implement a simpler version of lottery CPU scheduler in xv6.
-The basic idea is simple: assign each running process a slice of the processor based in proportion to the number of tickets it has; the more tickets a process has, the more it runs.
+In this project, you'll implement a simpler version of lottery CPU scheduler in xv6.</br>
+The basic idea is simple: <b>assign each running process a slice of the processor based in proportion to the number of tickets it has; the more tickets a process has, the more it runs.</b></br>
 Each time slice, a randomized lottery determines the winner of the lottery; that winning process is the one that runs for that time slice.

 # Objectives